jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 .. warning::

-    If at any point you are thinking "Oh crap, how on earth am I going to remember all these differences?", `you're doing programming wrong <https://www.google.com/search?q=how+to+use+for+loops+in+java>`_.
+    If at any point you are thinking "Uh oh, how on earth am I going to remember all these differences?", `you're doing programming wrong <https://www.google.com/search?q=how+to+use+for+loops+in+java>`_.

 * Practice

     * Use Kattis and solve problems you have already solved in Python, but use Java
     * `If at any point you feel stuck because you don't know how to do something in Java, I have good news for you <https://www.google.com/>`_.

 * `Check out Java's code conventions <https://www.oracle.com/java/technologies/javase/codeconventions-contents.html>`_

 * Read Chapter 1 of your text

     * 15 pages

 * :doc:`Although outside the scope of the course, if you would like to see how a C++ differs, check out the relevant C++ lesson. </cpp/syntax/syntax>`
-* :doc:`Although not part of the course, if you would like, check out C++ lesson on pointers. </cpp/pointers/pointers>`
+* :doc:`Although not part of the course, if you would like, check out the C++ lesson on pointers. </cpp/pointers/pointers>`